 Class size limit: 10

 This course continues honing and practicing clinical skills and offers a deep study of constitutional medicine models of Ayurvedic doshas, Chinese Five Elements, Michael Moore's Constitutional Physiology and the Six Tissue States.
 All of these models are explored in terms of how they apply to real clinical cases.
 Participants are expected to do outside work including reading, research and preparing case studies.
-This course includes a continuation of Clinical Practicum from Advanced Herbalism I, and a continuation of herbal formulation skills.
+This course includes a clinical practicum and training in herbal formulation skills.

 48 hours (Clinical Hours may be applied to AHG professional herbalist applications)